Make header of Help blog a clickable link to the homepage

 Here's the link: http://testhelp.commons.gc.cuny.edu

-#46 Updated by Dominic Giglio about 7 years ago
+#46 Updated by Dominic Giglio over 7 years ago

 I think I've got this figured out.
 I won't bore you with the technical details, but basically my child theme wasn't pulling all the required styes from the Canvas parent.
 That was what was throwing off our layout while testing.

 I've pushed up some new code, our next release is on Saturday.
 So lets have a look at your testhelp.commons.gc.cuny.edu site Saturday or Sunday to see if this new code takes care of it.
 We may need one more round to add custom CSS if we can't add the appropriate styles in the Dashboard - but I think this code gets us REALLY close.

-#48 Updated by Dominic Giglio almost 7 years ago
+#48 Updated by Dominic Giglio over 7 years ago

 Definitely.
 Scott is taking a look at the styling and layout now so we can decide if the new structure is appropriate.